Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Obligate carnivores eat meat and do not eat other foods unless found in the stomach of their prey.

-Cats need to get their protein from meat sources, and while vegetables do provide protein, it is not considered beneficial to cats.
-Feeding cats protein from vegetables also means that they will get less of this essential ingredient from meat sources.
+Cats need to get their nutrition mostly from protein derived from meat sources, and while some vegetables do provide protein, they are not considered a complete protein source for cats.
+Feeding cats protein derived from vegetables also means they will get less of this essential macronutrient from meat sources.
+Moreover, sweet potatoes are mainly a source of carbohydrates, and since a cat’s diet should contain minimal carbohydrate levels, they do not make sense as an addition.

 A species-appropriate diet is one that an animal species would enjoy when living in the wild.
-It meets the nutritional requirements of the species and it helps ensure that they get everything they need in their diet without eating foods they shouldn’t.
+It meets the nutritional requirements of the species and helps ensure that they get everything that they need in their diet without eating foods that they shouldn’t.

 A species-appropriate diet for a cat would consist primarily of small animals and rodents.
-They would eat mice, the occasional rabbit, and may eat young chicks.
-They would rarely eat fish, would never eat grain, and only 1% or 2% of their diet would be fruit, vegetable, and grass.
+They would eat mice, the occasional rabbit, and possibly young chicks.
+They would rarely eat fish and would never eat grain, and only 1% or 2% of their diet would be fruits, vegetables, and grass.

 Sweet Potato Pitfalls

-Although sweet potatoes are not considered toxic for cats, they can have some long-term negative effects:
+Although sweet potatoes are not considered toxic for cats, they can have long-term negative effects:

 How Do You Prepare Sweet Potatoes for Cats?

 Sweet potatoes are not toxic.
-They can be fed as a treat in very small amounts, although they offer no nutritional benefit to your cat and may cause stomach upset.
+They can be fed as treats in very small amounts, though they offer almost no nutritional benefit to your cat and if fed in excess, may cause stomach upset.

 Cat-eating-in-a-food-bowl